What does the plan pay for and what does it exclude?

 Find out how the plan works

-- Do you have a copay, and if so, how much is it?
+- Do you have coinsurance or a copay, and if so, how much is it?

 - How much is the deductible?

-- How often will you have to pay the copays or deductible?
+- How often will you have to pay out-of-pocket for copays or deductibles?

 - Are there limits on the number of times you can receive a service (lifetime maximums, daily, or annual benefit caps)?